someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 ![Graph visualization](img/graph_visualization.png)

-In Resoto a node is essentially an indexed JSON document that contains all the meta data of a resource.
+A [node](/docs/concepts/graph/node) is essentially an indexed JSON document containing the metadata of a resource.
 The `aws_ec2_instance` from the graph picture above would look something like this:

 ```json
 {